About the club

 Founded in the middle of the 19th century, its original members were ‘the servants of the East India Company and Commissioned Officers of Her Majesty’s Army and Navy’.
-The legacy of those early members, home on furlough from far flung lands, continues today.
-As a private club, only open to members and their guests, the club still provides a refuge and meeting place for busy young men and their more seasoned seniors.
+The legacy of those early members, home on furlough from far-flung lands, continues today.